 Phone: 800-456-8675, ext.
 5642

-Upon completion of the on-the-job training and RTI, the apprentice will receive a completion certificate from the U.S. Department of Labor and in many cases, has completed enough credits to receive a certificate of training from SMC.
+After completing an apprenticeship, the apprentice will receive a completion certificate from the U.S. Department of Labor.
+In many cases, the apprentice will have completed enough credits to receive a certificate of training from SMC.

 Once he has received the SMC certificate, the student is usually only a few classes away from an Associate in Applied Science degree.
 For such students, SMC offers a degree completion program in which those recognized by the Office of Apprenticeship as Skilled Trade Journeymen (possessing a certificate of completion from the Department of Labor) will receive 32 credits towards an Associate in Applied Science degree.